FRNDZo/IS_Project_ML-NN_models/README.md

 # Dataset:
-For Neural Network's Dataset
+For Neural Network's Dataset:

- in Folder data/raw/housing-data.csv
+data/raw/housing-data.csv

-For Machine Learning's Dataset in Folder data/raw/thai_rainfall_data.csv
+For Machine Learning's Dataset:

+data/raw/thai_rainfall_data.csv

-  You can create a new one by : python other/create_thai_rainfall_data.py
+ ##You can create a new Machine Learning's Dataset by :

+    python other/create_thai_rainfall_data.py

 # Data Preparation Code:
-  src/data/..
+  src/data/...

 # Train Model Code:
-  src/model/..
+  src/model/...

+# Do it all at once

+    python run_all.py